edin/SnapData/README.md

 and writable fields.
 Delete uses the mapped keys.
 Keyless entities cannot be updated or deleted.

-SQLite and PostgreSQL currently hydrate writable generated fields through `RETURNING`.
-SQL Server and MySQL execute the insert but do not yet assign the generated identity back to the entity.
+Writable generated fields are hydrated after inserts on every supported provider.
+SQLite, PostgreSQL, and Firebird use `RETURNING`; SQL Server uses `OUTPUT INSERTED`; and MySQL retrieves a single generated identity with `LAST_INSERT_ID()` on the same session connection.

 ## Typed entity queries